Foundation Wall Cracks

-Different types of cracks call for different repair techniques.
-That’s why it’s wise to get an expert opinion
+Different types of cracks call for different repair techniques

 Foundation wall cracks trigger a number of questions: Is this a structural crack that compromises the strength and stability of the wall?
 Will the crack get bigger over time?
 What caused it?
 Will the crack allow water to leak inside the foundation?
 What can be done to fix it?

 Leaving these questions unanswered can cause any homeowner to lose sleep.
 That's why it's smart to have an expert from Basement Systems look at your cracked foundation.
-Inspections are free; so are estimates to make permanent repairs to cracked foundation walls.
+We offer free inspections and estimates on permanent repairs to cracked foundation walls.
 Call us today or click below to get started!

-Large vertical cracks, typically due to soil settlement.
+- Vertical Cracks: Large vertical cracks are typically due to soil settlement.
 Settling soil creates additional pressure on a foundation wall and can lead to cracking.
 Vertical cracks often admit significant amounts of water and must be repaired.

-When a concrete block foundation wall cracks in response to soil pressure, the cracking often occurs along mortar joints between individual blocks.
+- Stair Step Cracks: Sometimes when a concrete block foundation wall cracks in response to soil pressure or settlement, the cracking occurs along mortar joints between individual blocks.
 These can run throughout the wall and form a stair step pattern.
 Stair step cracks often indicate a foundation problem that needs repair.

 The good news: Foundation wall cracks can often be repaired quickly and affordably